Table Of Content

 - Final Thoughts

-There’s a conversation happening in every founder WhatsApp group I’m part of.
+There’s a conversation happening in every founder WhatsApp group I’m part of regarding Tier 2 and Tier 3 e-commerce in India and how to scale efficiently today.

 “Bro, Delhi and Mumbai CACs are killing us.
 Should we try Tier 2 and Tier 3 cities?”